EESSI/docs/docs/bot.md

 * A cron job that runs every couple of minutes on the CernVM-FS Stratum-0 server opens a pull request to the (private) [EESSI/staging](https://github.com/EESSI/staging) repository, to move the metadata file for each uploaded tarball from the `staged` to the `approved` directory;
-* Once that pull request gets merged, the target is automatically into the EESSI repository by a cron job on the Stratum-0 server, and the metadata file is moved from `approved` to `ingested` in the `EESSI/staging` repository;
+* Once that pull request gets merged, the target is automatically ingested into the EESSI repository by a cron job on the Stratum-0 server, and the metadata file is moved from `approved` to `ingested` in the `EESSI/staging` repository;